 Agarwal Lab

-Our laboratory is interested in understanding the interplay between genetic drivers and the factors in the tumor microenvironment so that disease can be identified at early stage and new therapeutic approaches can be uncovered for the treatment of leukemia patients.
+Our laboratory is interested in understanding the interplay between genetic drivers and the extrinsic stressors from the niche so that disease can be identified at an early stage and new intervention or prevention approaches can be uncovered for leukemia patients.

-1. Genetic modalities and therapeutic targets in leukemia predisposition syndromes and clonal hematopoiesis models
+1. Genetic modalities in leukemia predisposition syndromes and clonal hematopoiesis models

 2. Extrinsic mechanisms that regulate hematopoiesis of healthy and malignant stem cells

-We believe that the complex signaling milieu of the bone marrow microenvironment creates a selective pressure at early leukemic stage to promote clonal growth of leukemia cells.
-Consistent with this, we and others have identified several proinflammatory cytokines that have a paradoxical effect on clonal growth of leukemia cells while suppressing the growth of healthy nonmalignant cells.
-We are performing omics-based analyses to identify the molecular signature that leads to microenvironment-driven functional differences in nonmalignant and malignant stem cells.
-This comprehensive approach will allow us to gain insight into the signaling mechanisms that contribute to clonal growth of leukemic stem cells, enabling design of therapeutic strategies to target malignant cells specifically.
+We believe that the complex signaling milieu of the bone marrow niche creates a selective pressure at the early leukemic stage to promote the clonal growth of leukemia cells.
+Consistent with this, we and others have identified several proinflammatory cytokines that have a paradoxical effect on the clonal growth of leukemia cells while suppressing the growth of healthy nonmalignant cells.
+We are performing omics-based analyses to identify the molecular signature that leads to niche-driven functional differences in nonmalignant and malignant stem cells as well as characterize changes in the bone marrow niche.
+This comprehensive approach will allow us to gain insight into the signaling mechanisms that contribute to the clonal growth of leukemic stem cells, enabling the design of therapeutic strategies to target malignant cells specifically.

-3. Mechanisms of molecular conduit between the microenvironment and leukemic cells in conferring drug resistance
+3. Mechanisms of molecular conduit between the extrinsic niche factors and leukemic cells

-It is likely that not only the bone marrow microenvironment but also leukemia cells reprogram their niche.
-For instance, treatment with cytotoxic therapy promotes the release of signaling mediators from leukemic cells that recruit immune cell responses from the microenvironment to blunt malignant cell killing.
-Additionally, cytotoxic therapy-mediated reprogramming of the microenvironment may itself promote the survival of leukemic cells by releasing growth-promoting cytokines.
-We propose that delineating these mechanisms will establish a novel paradigm for designing therapeutic strategies to target aberrant microenvironment-driven signaling in leukemia.
+It is likely that not only the extrinsic stresses but also leukemia cells reprogram their niche.
+For instance, treatment with cytotoxic therapy promotes the release of signaling mediators from leukemic cells that recruit immune cell responses to blunt malignant cell killing.
+Additionally, cytotoxic therapy-mediated reprogramming of the niche may promote the survival of leukemic cells by releasing growth-promoting cytokines.
+We propose that delineating these mechanisms will establish a novel paradigm for designing strategies to target aberrant niche-driven signaling.
+For this, we are using a combination of single-cell genomics, transcriptomics, and epigenetics as well as genome-wide CRISPR screening methods.

 Learn more